Frequently Asked Questions

 - Please note that non-credit bearing continuing education courses are not accepted for licensure.

 - The Education Law does not authorize the substitution of experience or credentials for the education required to become licensed in one of the mental health professions.
+However, an individual who has been licensed in the profession and practicing for at least 5 of the 10 years prior to application for licensure in New York, may be eligible to apply for licensure by endorsement.
+For more information, please see question #22 below or the requirements for licensure on our website.

 - If I have completed the qualifying degree and course